Chapter 4: Construction Details, Section 40: Concrete Pavement

 Initial Curing: Store standard-cured specimens for as long as 48 hours after molding, while maintaining the temperature and moisture conditions specified in ASTM C31, Section 10.1.2.1., and in Table 40.4., "Curing and Strength."

-Temperature range varies according to the specified concrete strength, as summarized in ASTM C31, Section 10.1.2.1.
+Temperature range varies according to the specified concrete strength, as summarized in ASTM C31, Section 10.1.2.1., and in Table 4-40.4, "Curing and Strength."

 Table 4-40.4.
 Curing and Strength